 Portland’s reputation for world-class street eats is well deserved.
-And it when it comes to the most classic of on-the-go options — tacos — local diners can order up a wealth of delicious variations, from meaty morsels like braised barbacoa and wild boar to vegetarian creations made with mushrooms, cactus and scrambled egg.
+And when it comes to the most classic of on-the-go options — tacos — local diners can order up a wealth of delicious variations, from meaty morsels like braised barbacoa (slow-cooked, seasoned meat) and wild boar to vegetarian creations made with mushrooms, cactus and scrambled egg.
 Follow our taco-lover’s guide to find crave-worthy options in every part of town.

 The Pacific Northwest-inspired tacos at ¿Por Qué No? are loaded with local, seasonal and sustainable ingredients.
 Carefully crafted creations include barbacoa beef braised in banana leaves and spicy sautéed shrimp with crema and salsa.
 Don’t miss the made-to-order guacamole and pints of fruity sangria.